gianniskoutsogiorgos/datasciencecoursera/README.md

 # datasciencecoursera
-This is a test repo for the Data Science
+This is a test repo for the Data Scientist's Toolbox course project